 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.
-The total pension liability in the September 30, 2014 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the September 30, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial cost method Entry age, normal Wage inflation rate 3.5% Investment rate of return: MIP and Basic plans (non-hybrid) 8.0% Pension Plus plan (hybrid) 7.5% Projected salary increases 3.5% - 12.3%, including wage inflation at 3.5% Cost of living adjustments 3% annual non-compounded for MIP members Mortality RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
+Actuarial cost method Entry age, normal

+Wage inflation rate 3.5%

+Investment rate of return:

+MIP and Basic plans (non-hybrid) 8.0% Pension Plus plan (hybrid) 7.0% adjusted for mortality improvements to 2025 using projection scale BB.
 This assumption was first used for the September 30, 2014 valuation of the System.
 For retirees, 100% of the table rates were used.
 For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.